easyops-cn/next-core/etc/brick-types.api.md

     text?: I18nData;
     // (undocumented)
     thumbnail?: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "SnippetParamField" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface SnippetParamField {
+    // (undocumented)
+    defaultValue?: unknown;
+    // (undocumented)
+    type: string;
+}

 // Warning: (ae-internal-missing-underscore) The name "SrcIcon" should be prefixed with an underscore because the declaration is marked as @internal